eye-division/adventure-places/_adventures/bouldering-cotswolds.md

 #### Don't miss

 Picture-perfect Cadair Idris, rising majestically from the lush valleys of southern Snowdonia to a height of 893 metres, makes a brilliant day out.
-Run the Pony Path to the top, swim in the tarns, climb on the craggy slopes or simply explore, breathing in the beauty of this amazing place.
+Run the Pony Path to the top, swim in the llyns, climb on the craggy slopes or simply explore, breathing in the beauty of this amazing place.